Covert racism: White savior complex

-Emerging from decades of Enlightenment colonialism came the White Savior Complex.
-Although "white saviors" may not overtly impose Western cultural norms, what is similar about both philosophies is the premise of cultural inferiority and the erasure of the agency of former-colonies.
+Emerging from decades of Enlightenment colonialism came the white savior complex.
+Although "white saviors" may not overtly impose Western cultural norms, what is similar about both philosophies is the premise of cultural inferiority and the erasure of the agency of former colonies.
 White Saviorism assumes that the people impacted by the problem, usually in developing nations, are incapable of creating their own solutions and that white people must intervene to save them.
 Critics of white saviorism argue that it perpetuates a subtle dependency from the survivor to the savior.
-Developing countries become reliant on charity from Western charities that puts the recipient at a subservient position to the giver.
+Developing countries become reliant on charity from Western charities, which puts the recipient in a subservient position to the giver.
 White saviors have also been criticized for prioritizing their values over the experience of the local community.
-However, many argue that western charity is a net-good and that it is the responsibility of wealthy nations in the west to support low-income nations in the global south.
-Nonetheless, many developmental economists have pointed out the tangible importance of including community in humanitarian solutions.
+However, many argue that Western charity is a net good and that it is the responsibility of wealthy nations in the west to support low-income nations in the global south.
+Nonetheless, many developmental economists have pointed out the tangible importance of including the community in humanitarian solutions.